 Step 2: Open a free Checking Account aka “Travel Account”

 Opening up a checking account just for your travel fund may seem weird but it helps to keep your normal checking and savings accounts separate.

 After opening my Capital One VentureOne credit card I looked into their “360 Checking” account, which is a great option since it’s completely free and doesn’t have minimums or fees.

 Step 3: Create your budget

 - Accommodations: Price out three tiers of places to stay.
-Luxury, Moderate and Budget.
-If you plan on only using a room for sleep and spend most of you time exploring you might find more value in selecting a budget or moderate accommodation.
+Luxury, Moderate, and Budget.
+If you plan on only using a room for sleep and spend most of your time exploring you might find more value in selecting a budget or moderate accommodation.

-- Food and Beverage: If you’re a big foodie and your trips revolve around eating all the stuff, you may want to give yourself more of a budget in this category.
+- Food and Beverage: If you’re a big foodie and your trips revolve around eating all the stuff, you may want to give yourself a bigger spending amount in this category.
 If you just need substance to keep you going, setting a daily food budget may work best.